 The city renowned for its perfected society.

 Curiously, the society described by More is hardly what we'd consider ideal, so it's believed by many to be satirical.
-Utopia featured slavery, communism, a totalitarian dictator, forced relocation to maintain economic equilibrium, papers required for all travel, and strict state religions.
+Utopia featured slavery, communism, forced relocation to maintain economic equilibrium, and papers required for all travel.

 The legendary city of amazing beauty.